 - Increase intake of water, fruit, and vegetables.

-- Decrease the intake of saturated and trans fats (read about good fats vs. bad fats)
+- Decrease the intake of saturated and trans fats from processed foods (read about good fats vs. bad fats)

 - Decrease the intake of refined carbs and sugars.

 If you still need help, I have your back.

 I created an entire online nutrition course dedicated to help you deal with emotional eating and get your nutrition back on track from square one.
 You can check it out here.

 If you don’t “pencil in” your workout time, it decreases your likelihood of getting it done.